scottgallant/xaprb-src/content/blog/2015/10/11/personality-assessments.md

 Ironically, you can usually tell the smoke-and-mirrors tests by looking at how polished and slick the reports are.
 The better tests are usually more concerned with information than appearances.

-In particular, my personal belief is that the Myers-Briggs Type Indicator, which is the most popular and well-known by far, is meaningless.
-I am not the only one to believe this; just read up on the history of the people who commercialized it, and all of the psychologists who have failed to validate its results.
-It's anecdotal hand-waving.
-And after you've studied other assessments for a while, the model the MBTI uses to try to explain peoples' personalities looks like a toy in comparison.
-It just makes no sense.
+In particular, my personal belief is that the Myers-Briggs Type Indicator, which is the most popular and well-known by far, is not very revealing.
+After you've studied other assessments for a while, the MBTI looks weak in comparison.
 I'll let you study this on your own if you're interested.
 For a little light reading you might be interested in [how the MBTI types match up to patron saints](https://www.washingtonpost.com/news/acts-of-faith/wp/2015/03/29/for-holy-week-heres-how-you-can-match-your-myers-briggs-personality-type-to-a-patron-saint/).

 The better-quality assessments are based on well-known models of human psychology that were invented/discovered by researchers and have subsequently been commercialized, often by many companies.
 The Big Five and the DISC model are examples.
 There are many implementations of these models.